• Skip to primary navigation

 • Tweet

-Crispy Chewy Chocolate Chip Walnut Cookies are a fluffier, thicker twist on a classic recipe.
+Crispy Chewy Chocolate Chip Walnut Cookies have the perfect crisp initial bite and soft, chewy center.
 Each bite is packed with chocolate chunks, crunchy walnuts, and rich brown sugar.

 These special cookies are great for the holidays, a gift to a new neighbor, or a cozy Friday night in.
 They make your kitchen smell like a dream and fill your heart (and stomach) with chocolatey joy.